Installation & Administration

 For each checked device, the customer dashboard will log and display IP-address, date and time, device ID, operating system and browser.
 There is a White Paper to download under DOCUMENTATION.

-Once installed, the portal is secure with AlertSec ACCESS.
+Once installed, the portal is secured by the AlertSec ACCESS technology.
 Each device trying to login will be prompted to download an agent.
-The size of the computer agent is 15 MB, and needs to be installed with admin rights the first time it is downloaded.
+The size of the agent is around 15 MB, and needs to be installed with admin rights the first time it is downloaded.
 For smartphones, an app needs to be downloaded.
 Once the agent/app is installed, all future encryption checks of this device will be seamless and instant.